What Is Zinsser BIN Primer Sealer?

 BIN vs. Oil-Based Primer

 I use BIN shellac primer and Cover Stain (oil primer) a lot in different situations.
 When applying the material with an airless sprayer, I prefer BIN, especially for priming cabinets.
-The material is very thin and levels over wood better than any other product I have used.
+The material is very thin and levels out over wood better than any other primer I have used.

-The super thin consistency fills in pores and small surface cracks in wood really nice with a sprayer.
-Cover Stain is thicker and doesn't level nearly as nice as shellac does.
-If the spray gun spits onto the surface while spraying, the imperfections won't level out, which means more sanding.
+The super-thin consistency fills in pores and small surface cracks in wood really well with a sprayer.
+Cover Stain is thicker and doesn't level out nearly as well as shellac does.
+If the spray gun spits onto the surface while spraying, the imperfections won't level out either, which means more sanding.

-The fumes with either one is horrible.
+The fumes with either one are horrible.
 Unless you're spot priming, a respirator should be worn when coating doors or whole walls.
 But since pigmented shellac dries faster, the smell doesn't linger as long.
-The dry time is only forty five minutes.
+The dry time is only 45 minutes.

 Brushing and Rolling

 I never brush and roll BIN because it's horribly messy.
 For that reason, I only use it with my sprayer, or the spray can.
-The material is the consistency of milk, spattering all over the place if a brush or roller is used.
-Oil primer is messy too, but it's the better option for brush work.
+The material is the consistency of milk and spatters all over the place if a brush or roller is used to apply it.
+Oil primer is messy too, but it's the better option for brushwork.

 Shellac-based primer dries harder, making it a little more difficult to sand than oil primer.
-Both sand into a white powder, but Cover Stain sands a little easier.
+Both sand into a white powder, but Cover Stain sands a little easier in my experience.
 Shellac reaches maximum hardness three days after application.

-A gallon of BIN is $42 per gallon.
-For spot priming exterior trim, or drywall, it's cheaper and less messy to buy a spray can, but even the gallon price is the better deal unless you get contractor discounts at Sherwin Williams.
+A gallon of BIN is $50 per gallon.
+For spot priming exterior trim or drywall, it's cheaper and less messy to buy a spray can, but even the gallon price is the better deal unless you get contractor discounts at Sherwin Williams.

-The shellac from Sherwin Williams dries slower and smells worse too in my experience.
+The shellac from Sherwin Williams dries slower and smells worse in my experience.
 The consistency of the material is the same with both, but the coverage with the Sherwin Williams one isn't as good.
-It also doesn't sand as easily.
+It also doesn't sand as easily as BIN.